 Bathroom - bath with shower over, basin & W.C.

-Another set of winding stairs leads to the master bedroom, a light and airy attic room with views from the sky light towards the Lakeland fells.
 The master bedroom offers a bright and private hideaway for the grown-ups, complemented by a feature bed and antique furniture.

 Bedroom 3 - king size feature bed and views to fells.